 Medication schedule: ______________________________

 - A syringe can be left out at room temperature for up to 24 hours.
-Do not leave it in direct sunlight.
+Don’t leave it in direct sunlight.

-- If you have any questions about how to store or carry the syringes when you travel, talk with your doctor, nurse, or pharmacist.
+- If you have any questions about how to store or carry your syringes when you travel, talk with your doctor, nurse, or pharmacist.

 - Prefilled syringe with a clear plastic needle guard attached

 - Disposable sharps container or other puncture-resistant container, such as a laundry detergent bottle.
 For instructions on how to choose a sharps container, read the resource How to Store and Dispose of Your Home Medical Sharps.

 - 1 (2-inch x 2-inch) gauze pad or cotton ball

 - 1 bandage (such as a Band-Aid®)

 - Take the prefilled syringe out of your refrigerator 30 minutes before you give the injection so that it can reach room temperature.

 - Prepare a clean area to work where you can lay out all of your materials.
 You can work in your bathroom if it’s private and there’s enough space.